-Garden City Challenger Baseball – (Spring & Fall) Spring Season Started, April 22, 2017.
-Saturdays, 9:15am, at the Garden City Community Park (behind the pool – right parking lot in back) open to residents and non-residents (ages 5 – 18, 21 if still in school).
+Garden City Challenger Baseball – (Spring & Fall) The Fall 2017 Season Starts on Saturday, September 9th; Saturdays, 9:30am, at the Garden City Community Park (behind the pool – right parking lot in back) open to residents and non-residents (ages 5 – 18, 21 if still in school).
 Please bring a mitt.
 No experience necessary.
-Please contact Anna Dragone at firstname.lastname@example.org or 516-437-0521 for details. *The Long Island Challenger Baseball tournament is being held at the Garden City Community Park on Saturday June 17th
+Please contact Anna Dragone at firstname.lastname@example.org or 516-437-0521 for details.

-Garden City Challenger Golf – (Spring/Summer) The GCAA Golf will start up Tuesday, June 13th and will run through July 18th from 6 pm to 7:15 PM (no golf on July 4) at Eisenhower Park Driving Range in East Meadow.
+Garden City Challenger Golf – (Spring/Summer) Tuesdays, 6pm – 7:15pm at Eisenhower Park Driving Range in East Meadow.
 There will be Pros there to teach the players how to play.
 Open to 5-18, 21 if still in school.
 NO experience.
 Bring clubs, if not, they will be provided.
 Please contact Anna Dragone at firstname.lastname@example.org or 516-437-0521 for details.

-Click here Spring_Lacrosse_2017 to find out when and where games and practices will take place.
-The season will run through July 20, 2017.
+Click here Fall Schedule and Flyer to find out when and where games and practices will take place.
 The program is open to boys and girls from 6 to 18 (21 years old of athlete is still in school) with special needs.
 Each athlete can play at their own level.
 If you have played lacrosse before, or never even picked up a stick, please join!
 Volunteers needed (middle school and high school age) to assist with the program.
 Donations of any lacrosse equipment (sticks, helmets, gloves, etc.) are appreciated!
-Anyone interested in playing or volunteering, or donating equipment please email Brian Collins. *The GCAA Challenger Lacrosse team will be hosting Levittown Challengers.
-Half Hollow Hills Challengers, and Adaptive Lax (from Bayshore) at the Jay Gallagher Tournament this year on Saturday June 17 at 2:00 PM.
+Anyone interested in playing or volunteering, or donating equipment please email Brian Collins.

-Garden City Challenger Soccer/TOPSoccer – (Spring & Fall) Garden City TOPSoccer’s Spring 2017 season started Saturday April 1st from 11:30am – 1pm at Tullamore Park in Garden City.
-The season continues through June 17th.
+Garden City Challenger Soccer/TOPSoccer – (Spring & Fall) Garden City TOPSoccer’s Fall 2017 season starts Saturday, September 9th from 11:30am – 1pm at Tullamore Park in Garden City.
+(Note: No Soccer on September 16th due to coach’s conflict.
+The New Hyde Park Tournament will be on October 14th).
 The program is open to pre-k through 12th grade and both Garden City residents and non-residents are welcome.
 There is no cost to play and uniform shirts and soccer balls are provided.
 Soccer shoes and shorts are recommended.
 Players must wear shin guards.
 Middle School and High School age volunteers are also needed to work with the players.
 No soccer experience is necessary.
 If you have any questions or need directions to Tullamore Park please contact Andy Garger at email@example.com or 516-775-8058.
 To Register click here.

 Garden City Challenger Platform Tennis – Starts February 9, 2017 – Thursdays at 5:30pm at the Garden City Country Club (Entrance to the Platform Tennis Courts is off of Tanners Pond Road just south of the rail road tracks).
 Open to 5-18yrs.
 (21 yrs if still in school) NO experience necessary.
 Bring paddle, if not, one will be provided.
 Contact Anna Dragone at firstname.lastname@example.org or 516-437-0521 for details.

-Garden City Challenger Tennis – (Summer) Tuesdays and Thursdays in June at 6:00pm, Starts Thursday, July 23, 2016.
-(Indoor Air-conditioned Tennis bubble) at the Garden City Community Park (behind the pool to the right side as you enter) Open to 5-18, 21 if still in school.
-NO experience.
+Garden City Challenger Tennis – (Summer) Challenger Tennis starts Tuesday July 25 In the (Indoor Air-conditioned Tennis bubble) at the Garden City Community Park (behind the pool to the right side as you enter).
+It will be run on Tuesdays and Thursdays from 6:00 to 7:00, and it will run through August 17.
+Open to ages 5-18, 21 if still in school.
+NO experience necessary.
 NO fee.
 Open to residents and non-residents.
 Bring tennis racket or one will be supplied.
 Contact Anna Dragone at email@example.com or 516-437-0521 for details.